-Most of the traders are local food institutions who have been at the market for generations.
+Most of the traders are local food institutions that have been at the market for generations.
 It is not easy to get a spot at Reading Terminal Market and they are highly contested!
-If there is an overlap the market holds a “taste off” where several traders who are keen to get a spot for a particular cuisine eg Israeli all cook and the best food gets the spot!
+If there is an overlap the market holds a “taste-off” where several traders who are keen to get a spot for a particular cuisine eg Israeli all cook and the best food get the spot!

 The oldest stand in the market is Bassett Ice Cream.
 This is the only stand that has been, well, standing since the market opened.
 Their ice cream is unique as they only use cream and sugar, no eggs.
 This apparently delivers a much creamier taste.
 Having visited and eaten their ice cream I would agree!
 It was -7 degrees when I visited and I still ate it – that good!

 Next up was Pearl’s Oyster Bar for some snapping turtle soup!
 This was the first time that I have eaten turtle.
 I can best compare it to a beef stew – very tasty.
 Don’t forget to add the sherry.

 Next up were some Philadelphia classics – Scrapple and Sticky Buns!
 These are served separately.
 Scrapple – which is a great name! – is kind of like haggis but with none of the icky sourcing.
 It tends to be leftovers of sausage meat and bacon bits etc. It is often fried and eaten with eggs for breakfast.
 An insider tip is to eat it with either ketchup or maple syrup – maple syrup is my recommendation!